 Your employer has no insight into your interactions with our chat bot.

-We provide your employer with a breakdown on how much Praise has been sent overall within your organisation and the most common Praise values sent.
+We provide your employer with a breakdown on how much Praise has been sent within your organisation and the most common Praise values sent.

-Why do we provide this information?
+💡 Why we provide this information

 The information that we provide helps your employer understand how people within your organisation are engaging with Unmind.
 This then helps them to make proactive decisions in improving the mental wellbeing of you and your fellow colleagues.